Grumblesaur/quickgen/README.txt

     51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

     (See LICENCSE.md for additional details.)

+    If you need more information about quickgen, you can contact me at jmurphy4@mail.umw.edu OR leave comments in my GitHub repo and I can assist you with any questions or suggestions you may have.
+If you like, you can clone, fork, or otherwise manipulate this script to suit it to your own needs.

+    Additionally, I would love to see generated wordlists, and the phonological information and rewrite rules you used to arrive at them.
+If you get any good output, send it to me with your input files.

 #200 :: GENERAL INSTRUCTIONS AND INFORMATION
 ============================================